kworam/ProcScript/README.md

     });

 The proc config specifies that *MyFirstProc* takes one *string* input (`input1`) and produces one *Array* output (`output1`).
-It has two blocks of code: the first block writes the value of `input1` to the console and the second block sets the value of `output1` to "Hello World!".
+It has two blocks of code: the first block writes the value of `input1` to the console and the second sets the value of `output1` to an array containing "Hello World!".

 `PS.defineProc()` registers *MyFirstProc* with the ProcScript framework and returns the MyFirstProc constructor function.
-Use the constructor function to create and run instances of *MyFirstProc* like this:
+Use the constructor
+to create and run instances of *MyFirstProc* like this:

 	var procInstance = new MyFirstProc({input1: "Hi Mom!"});